 What if I am asked to handle cargo?

-All ITF-approved collective agreements contain a clause that ships’ crews shall not be required or induced to carry out cargo-handling.
-So, if your ship is covered by such an agreement, any request for you to handle cargo violates that agreement.
+All ITF-approved collective agreements contain a “non-seafarers work” clause stating that crew shall not be required or induced to carry out cargo-handling.
+If your ship is covered by such an agreement, ordering you to handle cargo violates that agreement.

 If you are told to handle cargo, say No